Research Group Leader - CECAD Research Center

-Our goals: Our previous research identified several features of metabolic remodeling in the cardiovascular system of the naked mole-rat which confer protection against extreme hypoxia and simulateneously contribute to the cardiovascular fitness and long healthspan of this species.
-We interrogate the genetic, epigenetic and post-translational basis of the naked mole-rat’s rewired metabolism in order to understand the molecular and environmental cues which establish their metabolic program.
-With insights from the naked mole-rat, we also explore ways to tweak metabolism in mouse models in order to protect their tissues against hypoxia and ageing-related cellular insults.
+Our goals: Our previous research identified several features of metabolic remodeling in the cardiovascular system of the naked mole-rat which confer protection against extreme hypoxia while contributing to the cardiovascular fitness and long healthspan of this species.
+We interrogate the genetic, epigenetic, and post-translational basis of the naked mole-rat’s rewired metabolism in order to understand the molecular, and environmental cues which establish their metabolic program.
+With insights from the naked mole-rat, we also explore ways to tweak metabolism in mouse models in order to protect their tissues against hypoxia and aging-related cellular insults.
 For example, we have previously identified that enhanced fructose metabolism in the naked mole-rat is protective against hypoxia.
-We are now exploring whether enhancing the ability to metabolise fructose in organs effected by ischaemia (eg. heart and brain) can protect mice against acute ischaemic episodes.
+We are now exploring whether enhancing the ability to metabolize fructose in organs effected by ischaemia (eg. heart and brain) can protect mice against acute ischaemic episodes.

 We have also found that naked mole-rat metabolism has fetal-like features which are maintained into adulthood.
 Our lab aims to understand the regulation and significance of maintaining a neotenous program in an adult animal.
 Furthermore, we’re interested in the implications of a neotenous program for ageing-related diseases with a focus on regenerative capacities in the heart after myocardial infarction.

 Our successes: Jane Reznick and colleagues discovered that naked mole-rats can survive up to 18 minutes in 0% oxygen by switching to fructose-dependent glycolysis in several tissues.
 We have since examined the metabolism of the naked mole-rat further and identified several other novel metabolic adaptations which are protective in the context of hypoxia.
 The Reznick lab will use these previous findings as a springboard for further exploration of metabolic adaptations and their relevance in mouse models of age-related diseases.